on-sagar/Sagar_Khanal.github.io/_pages/Consulting.md

 Sagar provides consulting services for the following kinds of work:

-a.
-Structural Anlaysis and Design of mid-rise residential buildings (both steel and RCC)
+-  Structural Anlaysis and Design of mid-rise residential buildings (both steel and RCC)

-b.
-Quantity Estimation of structures
+-  Quantity Estimation of structures

-c.
-Design of Cast-in-Anchor Bolts
+-  Design of Cast-in-Anchor Bolts

-d.
-R & D Works
+-  R & D Works

-e.
-Construction Site Supervision and Engineering Suggestions
+-  Construction Site Supervision and Engineering Suggestions